 Parents have a seemingly endless number of things that they worry about.
 For many, it’s how to afford health insurance for their children.
-If you need health insurance for your child but aren’t sure how you’re going to pay for it, take a look at CHIP (Children’s Health Insurance Program (CHIP) coverage from Keystone Health Plan East HMO.
+If you need health insurance for your child but aren’t sure how you’re going to pay for it, take a look at Children’s Health Insurance Program (CHIP) coverage from Keystone Health Plan East HMO.

-CHIP is free, low-cost, or full-cost health coverage for uninsured children through age 19 whose parents meet eligibility requirements and live in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.
+CHIP provides affordable, comprehensive coverage for children through age 19 whose parents meet eligibility requirements and live in Bucks, Chester, Delaware, Montgomery, and Philadelphia counties.